-When previous command is executed, the PCA information is downloaded to your local computer and the PCA projections are computed locally, with no more latencies involved.
-Just in case you prefer to use BigML to compute the projections remotely, you can do so too would create a remote source and dataset from the test file data, generate a batch projection also remotely and finally download the result to your computer.
+would create a remote source and dataset from the test file data, generate a batch projection also remotely and finally download the result to your computer.
 If you prefer the result not to be dowloaded but to be stored as a new dataset remotely, add --no-csv and to-dataset to the command line.
-Some output format configurations can be controlled using the --projection-header option, that causes the headers of the fields to be placed as a first row in the projections file, or the --projection-fields option, that can be set to all or to a comma-separated list of fields of the original dataset that will be included in the projection-attributes option pointing to a JSON file that contains the desired attributes, like:
+Some output format configurations can be controlled using the --projection-header option, that causes the headers of the fields to be placed as a first row in the projections file, or the --projection-fields option, that causes the headers of the orginal dataset that will be included in the projections file before the projection components.
+Other output configurations can be set by using the --batch-projection-attributes option pointing to a JSON file that contains the desired attributes, like: